 The program, which has been underway since late last year, aims to study plant growth, nutritional content, microbiological safety, taste and psychological benefits for astronauts.
 In addition to tomatoes, many other vegetables are being grown.

-After the harvest in March, each astronaut was given a tomato, wrapped in a zip-top bag.
-However, no one was allowed to eat it afterwards because of concerns about fungal contamination.
+After the harvest in March, each astronaut was given a tomato, wrapped in a zip-lock bag.
+However, no one was allowed to eat it afterward because of concerns about fungal contamination.

-During a virtual meeting with schoolchildren, astronaut Frank Rubio tried to take out his tomato to introduce it but couldn't find it, according to CNN.
+During a virtual interaction with schoolchildren, astronaut Frank Rubio tried to take out his tomato to introduce but couldn't find it, according to CNN.
 In a zero-gravity environment, objects can fly everywhere if not attached to a wall or stored somewhere.

 During the time that followed, Mr. Rubio was teased by his colleagues for secretly eating the tomato.
-To prove his "innocence", he spent his free time searching for tomatoes.
-However, he did not have time to do so before he had to return to Earth in September.
+To prove his "innocence," he spent his free time searching for tomatoes.
+However, he did not have time to do so before returning to Earth in September.

-NASA astronauts encounter mysterious and interesting phenomenon from space
+NASA astronauts encounter mysterious and interesting phenomena from space

-During a press conference on December 6, the remaining seven crew members on the ISS announced that they had found the missing tomato.
-"Our good friend Frank Rubio has been blamed for eating the tomato for quite some time, but we can clear him up.
+During a press conference on December 6, the remaining seven members of the ISS announced that they had found the missing tomato.
+"Our good friend Frank Rubio has been blamed for eating the tomato for quite a while, but we can clear him.
 We found the tomato," NASA astronaut Jasmin Moghbeli said, without revealing its specific location or condition.

-In interviews since returning to Earth, Mr. Rubio suggested that his eggplant may have shrunk into an unrecognizable shape.
+In interviews since returning to Earth, Mr. Rubio suggested that his eggplant may have shrunk beyond recognition.
 “I’m sure the dried eggplant will show up at some point and vindicate me, years in the future,” Mr. Rubio said, laughing.

 (According to Thanh Nien, December 9)